Career Resources and Alumni Benefits

-Lifetime access to the resources and services of Columbia’s Center For Career Education.
+Graduates continue to receive access to the resources and services of Columbia GSAS Compass office.

 Lifetime access to Columbia’s Libraries by applying for a University Alumni Identification Card that grants renewable reading privileges.
 Alumni may also purchase Columbia Library borrowing privileges at a reduced rate.